Best productivity Chrome extensions for 2026: quick answer

 7. Notion Web Clipper

-If you use Notion as your knowledge base, the Web Clipper lets you save any web page directly to a Notion database.
-You can tag, categorize, and add notes before saving.
-It works best when you collect articles across a few days and need them to land in the right database.
+If Notion is your knowledge base, the Web Clipper sends pages straight into a Notion database.
+Add tags, categories, and a note before saving.
+It works best when you are collecting articles over several days and need each one to land in the right place.

 Best for: Notion users who collect web content.
 Price: Free (requires Notion account).